Kxpi/cdn-cloudflare-workers/README.md

 ```

 ## Deployment
-If you have set up your Cloudflare resourcers and `wrangler.jsonc` file, clone the repo and run the following:
+If you have set up your Cloudflare resourcers and `wrangler.jsonc` file, run the following:
 ```
 npm ci
 npm run deploy